lyskai/rd/docs/CL2DFlex.md

 ## 2.6 The details of CL2DFlex::Deinit
 [CL2DFlex::Deinit](../include/ridehal/component/CL2DFlex.hpp#L78) do all the deinitialization work for a CL2DFlex pipeline, including deinitialize ComponentIF and logger, release OpenCL kernel and program, deregister all the OpenCL buffers remained.
 It should be called at the ending of pipeline.
 ## 2.7 The details of CL2DFlex::Execute
 [CL2DFlex::Execute](../include/ridehal/component/CL2DFlex.hpp#L105) execute the CL2DFlex pipeline.
 Currently only the pipeline of single image input buffer to single output image buffer is supported.
+The image format used in color conversion pipeline could be NV12 to RGB, UYVY to RGB, UYVY to NV12.

 # 3. Typical use case
 ## 3.1 Set configurations
-Ridehal CL2DFlex component support to convert NV12 image input to RGB image output.
-The configuration parameters could be set as followed example:
+Ridehal CL2DFlex component can do image color format conversion.
+Take a NV12 to RGB pipeline as example, the configuration parameters could be set as:
 ```c++
     CL2DFlex CL2DFlexObj;
     CL2DFlex_Config_t CL2DFlexConfig;